websanco/liferay-learn/docs/dxp/7.x/en/system-administration/virtual-instances/localization.md

 To access the Localization settings, Open the Control Panel and navigate to *Configuration* &rarr; *Instance Settings*, and select the *Localization* category under the *PLATFORM* section.

 ![Configure the default language and the time zone for the instance scope.](./localization/images/01.png)

+Use the left and right arrow buttons to move a language from Current (configured and active) to Available (not active, but can be configured) and back, depending on your needs.
+Use the up and down arrow buttons to sort the Current languages in the order you want them.